oneananda/100-Days-of-Kubernetes/Day 23-Kubernetes Jobs and CronJobs/day23.md

 **Kubernetes Jobs and CronJobs** are used to run short-lived or periodic tasks in a cluster.
 Jobs ensure that a specified number of tasks are completed successfully, while CronJobs schedule tasks to run at specific intervals.
 Today’s session focuses on understanding, creating, and managing Jobs and CronJobs.

 ---

+### What are Jobs and CronJobs?

+1. **Job**:
+   - Manages the execution of a task until it completes successfully.
+   - Used for one-off tasks, such as data processing or backups.

+2. **CronJob**:
+   - Manages Jobs that run on a recurring schedule.
+   - Ideal for periodic tasks like log rotation or database cleanups.

+---